| Internet-Draft | pcaplinktype | December 2025 |

 LINKTYPE_ZWAVE_TAP¶

-Z-Wave packets, as specified by ITU-T Recommendation G.9959, with a https://gitlab.com/exegin/zwave-g9959-tap TAP meta-data header¶
+Z-Wave packets, with a metadata header¶

 LINKTYPE_SILABS_DEBUG_CHANNEL¶

-Silicon Labs debug channel protocol, as described in https://github.com/SiliconLabs/java_packet_trace_library/blob/master/doc/debug-channel.md¶
+Silicon Labs debug channel protocol¶

 LINKTYPE_FIRA_UCI¶